paulirotta/async_cargo_mcp/README.md

 ## Overview

-This MCP server allows AI assistants to run cargo commands in the background while continuing other tasks.
-Operations can be executed synchronously or asynchronously, with real-time progress notifications and comprehensive error handling.
+This MCP server allows AI to run cargo commands quickly in the background.
+Multiple commands can be queued and executed while the AI continues to think.
+This helps complete tasks faster and, with fewer interruptions, may use less AI premium tokens.

-## Asynchronous Workflow

-This tool enables AI assistants to run cargo commands in the background while continuing other tasks.
-Operations return immediately with an ID, allowing the AI to proceed with other work and come back later to accept the results when they are availble.

-Some AI models take better advantage of this than others.
-We continue to iterate the tool hints the models see to improve the experience.
+Most tool-calling AI take advantage of this.
+All LLMs are equal, some are more equal than others.
+We continue to iterate.

 ### Example: `Claude Sonnet 4`